Sudan: How do countries evacuate people from a war zone?

 The British government has evacuated diplomats and their families from Sudan, in a swift operation that saw staff and their families flown out of the country on Sunday.

 It comes after a military power struggle erupted in the country last week between two opposing forces, causing deadly shooting and shelling in capital city Khartoum.
+Hundreds of people have been killed, including five aid workers.

 Thousands of British citizens remain in Sudan, with many saying they feel abandoned by the UK government following the evacuation.
-The government says it is still in touch with stuck Britons - and embassy staff had been in a "very great danger".
+Other countries including France and Germany have begun evacuating their nationals.
+The government says it is still in touch with stuck Britons and is "looking at every single possible option" for extracting them.

 In a fraught and rapidly changing environment, how does a government bring its diplomats to safety, especially if they are being targeted?